Gera1313/GiveEasy/README.md

 Have reached MVP for now.

 To do:
-Update Current Total when making donation.
+Update Current Total when making a donation.